rigetti/pyquil/docs/source/qpu_usage.rst

 The Quil compiler and expectations for program contents
 -------------------------------------------------------

-The QPU have much more limited natural gate sets than the standard gate set offered by pyQuil: the gate operators are constrained to lie in ``RZ(θ)``, ``RX(±π/2)``, and ``CZ``; and the gates are required to act on physically available hardware (for single-qubit gates, this means acting only on live qubits, and for qubit-pair gates, this means acting on neighboring qubits).
+The QPUs have much more limited natural gate sets than the standard gate set offered by pyQuil: the gate operators are constrained to lie in ``RZ(θ)``, ``RX(±π/2)``, and ``CZ``; and the gates are required to act on physically available hardware (for single-qubit gates, this means acting only on live qubits, and for qubit-pair gates, this means acting on neighboring qubits).